-The SAP policy is applicable to all state aid programs, including Washington College Grant, College Bound Scholarship, State Work Study, and Passport to College Scholarship.
+The SAP policy is applicable to all state aid grant programs, including Washington College Grant, College Bound Scholarship, and Passport to College Scholarship.
 There are differences between state and federal SAP requirements including:

-- A maximum usage limit of five full-time years of eligibility versus 150 percent of the published program length (federal). - A required per term SAP review for state aid. - A quantitative standard requiring that at least one-half of the credits enrolled, for which the aid was calculated and disbursed each term, are earned as compared to the federal "pace" requirement.
+- A maximum usage limit of five full-time years of eligibility versus 150 percent of the published program length (federal).
+(Note: CBS has a maximum usage limit of four full-time years of eligibility to be used in within the five years following high school graduation.) - A required per term SAP review for state aid. - A quantitative standard requiring that at least one-half of the credits enrolled, for which the aid was calculated and disbursed each term, are earned as compared to the federal "pace" requirement.